 - Second, the aforementioned FORSYNC project highlights practical approaches to foster unions technical capacities.

 - Third, a critical empirical case study from the Democratic Republic of Congo brings nuance to both lessons learned and innovative approaches by discussing the reality in a challenging policy context.

-The panel will be chair by Education International, an international association of teachers’union.
+The panel will be chaired by Education International, and the international association of teachers’ union.